spcourse/python/en/checkpy/contents.md

 # Using checkpy

-Once you feel you're done with the assignment, it's time run it through `checkpy`.
-Of course, you get frowny faces indicating there is something wrong.
-But what?!?
+Once you believe you've completed the assignment, it's time to run it through `checkpy`.
+Unfortunately, you might encounter unhappy faces indicating something is amiss.
+But what exactly is the problem?
+The feedback from `checkpy` can be a bit overwhelming at times, making it challenging to pinpoint the issue.
+Below, we'll discuss some common problems and how to interpret them.

-The output you get from `checkpy` can sometimes be a bit overwhelming.
-So it might be hard to figure out what is wrong.
-Below we will discuss some common issues.
+Reading this document might help in understanding why `checkpy` doesn't accept your code.
+However, please note that there are many issues that we do not address here.
+Even when you identify what's wrong, the solution might still not be immediately apparent.
+If you have questions after reading this document, feel free to ask questions to seek further assistance during the tutorials!

-### All ok
+### Everything is fine

-Ideally all went well and you get only smiley faces.
-Hello.py was supposed to print the text "Hello, world!" and it did so correctly:
+Ideally, if everything went well, you'll only see smiling faces.
+For instance, in the case of `hello.py`, where the expected output is "Hello, world!" and it's correct:

   	$ checkpy hello
     Testing: hello.py
     :) prints "Hello, world!"

-So the description of the test is `prints "Hello, world!"` and `:)` shows that all was good.
+So, the test description is "prints 'Hello, world!'" and `:)` indicates that everything is good.

-### Small mistakes in the output:
+### Minor discrepancies in the output:

-But when your output doesn't match **exactly** what `checkpy` expects, you will get a frowny face.
-This can be frustrating but `checkpy` often give you very specific feedback about what went wrong.
-And once you understand how to interpret the test output, these mistakes are often easy to fix.
+However, if your output doesn't exactly match what `checkpy` expects, you'll see a frowning face.
+This can be frustrating, but `checkpy` often provides specific feedback on what went wrong.
+Once you understand how to interpret the test output, these issues are usually easy to resolve.

     $ checkpy hello
     :( prints "Hello, world!"